hubotio/hubot/docs/scripting.md

 //   <github username of the original script author>
 ```

 The most important and user facing of these is `Commands`.
 At load time, Hubot looks at the `Commands` section of each scripts, and build a list of all commands.
-The included `help.js` lets a user ask for help across all commands, or with a search.
+The [hubot-help](https://github.com/hubotio/hubot-help) script lets a user ask for help across all commands, or with a search.
 Therefore, documenting the commands make them a lot more discoverable by users.

 When documenting commands, here are some best practices: